 Mayflower is a planned 10,000-acre mixed-use development with residential, resort, recreation, and commercial components.
 It's still under development but already bringing new energy and investment to the valley.
 If you're considering long-term appreciation and the direction of the market, Mayflower is worth understanding.

-Summer (June-September) and early fall are ideal for the actual moving day — good weather and no snow.
-But the best time to decide to move is winter.
-If you visit Heber in January and still love it, you'll be happy year-round.
+Summer (June-September) and early fall are ideal for the actual moving day — good weather and no snow, but the best time to decide to move is winter.
+If you visit Heber in January and still love it, the rest of the year tends to feel easier by comparison.
 Summer can hide the reality of how cold it gets.
 Plan your house-hunting for winter.
 Time your move for summer.

 Wasatch County reports low crime rates compared with Wasatch Front metro areas.
 Residents often describe a small-town feel where neighbors know each other.
 Current crime data is published by the Utah Department of Public Safety in the Crime in Utah dashboards — the most recent five-year totals have Wasatch County tracking below state and national averages on both violent and property crime.